ayaan129/Database_CS_HW4/README.md

-# Instructions to Run the Server
+# Instructions to Run the JS Web Server

 1. Install the necessary dependencies:
     ```